rainforestpay/applepay/README.md

 [![GoDoc](https://godoc.org/github.com/rainforestpay/applepay?status.svg)](https://godoc.org/github.com/rainforestpay/applepay)

+**This is project is based on the now-unmaintained repository at https://github.com/processout/applepay**

 applepay is a Go package for processing Apple Pay transactions easily.
 It is aimed at merchants or PSPs that are looking to manage their own Apple Pay flow, as opposed to letting a third-party (such as Stripe) do it end-to-end.
 You will need a paid Apple Developer account to use this.

 Note: we have included the Apple root CA in this repository.
 For production use-cases, you should always download the certificates directly from [Apple](https://www.apple.com/certificateauthority/).